John D'Angelico: Instrument designs and output

-Through at least the late 1930s, D’Angelico's guitar necks had non-adjustable steel reinforcement.
+Through at least the late 1930s, D'Angelico's guitar necks had non-adjustable steel reinforcement.
 Later models had functional truss rods.
 By the late 40s, D'Angelico was building only the Excel and the New Yorker.
 All New Yorker models featured pearl inlays in the headstock and fingerboards, as well as quadruple bindings.

-All of D’Angelico's guitars were hand-built, and many were customized for specific people, so substantial variation is evident in his output.
-D’Angelico's shop rarely made more than 30 guitars per year.
+All of D'Angelico's guitars were hand-built, and many were customized for specific people, so substantial variation is evident in his output.
+D'Angelico's shop rarely made more than 30 guitars per year.
 In all, it is estimated that he built 1,164 guitars.
-D’Angelico also built a few round-hole (as opposed to f-hole) archtops, and a few mandolins.
+D'Angelico also built a few round-hole (as opposed to f-hole) archtops, and a few mandolins.

 While D'Angelico's craftsmanship was not always exemplary, the performance of his guitars established him as the premier maker of archtop guitars.
 During the late 1930s, when production was at its peak, D'Angelico made approximately 35 instruments per year with the help of only two workers, one of whom was Vincent "Jimmy" DiSerio.
 His recognition as the "finest builder of archtop guitars" later brought offers from larger companies, but ultimately he decided to keep his operation under his own name.

 During the 1950s, some of the instruments leaving D'Angelico's shop had mixed features, such as an Excel-sized guitar with New Yorker features created for Johnny Smith, or D'Angelico necks custom fitted to bodies customers brought in.
 Original D'Angelico guitars are identified by a serial number punched inside the bass f-hole—the serial numbers ranging from 1001 to 2164.

 In 1952 Jimmy D'Aquisto joined the company as an apprentice.

 D'Angelico had a heart attack in 1959 and also parted ways with DiSerio, who left to work at the Favilla guitar company.
 As a result, he closed the business but soon reopened it after D'Aquisto who was unable to find work, convinced him to do so.
 After several more heart attacks and having also suffered from pneumonia John D'Angelico died in 1964 at the age of 59.
 He had built 1,164 numbered guitars with the last ten finished by D'Aquisto.
-D'Aquisto then bought the business but a poor business decision lost him the right to the D’Angelico name.
+D'Aquisto then bought the business but a poor business decision lost him the right to the D'Angelico name.

 The D'Angelico Guitars brand has continued under other owners.

 Employees

 Some of D'Angelico's employees went on to become craftsmen in their own right.
-Among them were Jimmy Di Serio, who worked for D'Angelico from 1932–1959, and D'Aquisto who would eventually buy the business from the D'Angelico family.
+Among them were Jimmy Di Serio, who worked for D'Angelico from 1932 to 1959, and D'Aquisto who would eventually buy the business from the D'Angelico family.
 D'Angelico and D'Aquisto are generally regarded as the two greatest archtop guitar makers of the 20th century.

 In 2011, works by D'Angelico and D'Aquisto were included in the 'Guitar Heroes' exhibition at the Metropolitan Museum of Art in New York City.